Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Abstract

 \section{Abstract}

 Modern nuclear data evaluation increasingly requires not only accurate scattering calculations, but also efficient methods for uncertainty quantification and parameter optimization, tasks that benefit from differentiable solvers amenable to gradient-based algorithms.
-I present a neural network emulator based on Bidirectional Liquid Neural Networks (BiLNN) that provides a fully differentiable mapping from optical potential parameters to scattering wave functions.
+I present a neural network emulator based on Bidirectional Liquid Neural Networks (BiLNN) that provides a differentiable mapping from the optical potential to scattering wave functions.
 The key innovation enabling generalization across the parameter space is the use of phase-space coordinates $\rho = kr$ that normalize the oscillation wavelength regardless of projectile energy, allowing a single network to span 1 to 200~MeV.
-Trained on Numerov solutions for twelve target nuclei (\nuc{12}{C} to \nuc{208}{Pb}), both protons and neutrons, and partial waves up to $l=30$, the network achieves an overall relative error of 1.2\%.
+Trained on Numerov solutions for twelve target nuclei (\nuc{12}{C} to \nuc{208}{Pb}), both protons and neutrons, and partial waves up to $l=30$, the network achieves an overall relative error of 0.6\%.
 The predicted wave functions yield accurate $S$-matrix elements and elastic scattering cross sections, reproducing diffraction patterns spanning four orders of magnitude.
-Importantly, the model extrapolates successfully to nuclei not included in training (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}) with comparable accuracy, demonstrating that it has learned the physics of the optical model rather than memorizing specific targets.
-The differentiable nature of the trained model opens the door to gradient-based optimization of optical model parameters and efficient uncertainty quantification.
+Importantly, the model generalizes successfully to nuclei not included in training (\nuc{24}{Mg}, \nuc{63}{Cu}, \nuc{184}{W}) with comparable accuracy, demonstrating that it has captured the smooth functional dependence encoded in the KD02 parameterization rather than memorizing specific targets.
+The differentiable nature of the trained model is the key prerequisite for gradient-based optimization of optical model parameters and uncertainty quantification, which I identify as the principal direction for future work.